-Associate in Applied Science -Engineering Technology Degree Type Associate in Applied Science-Transfer Degree
+Associate in Applied Science - Engineering Technology

 Wenatchee Valley College's Engineering Technology AAS-T is a two-year program geared for today's high technology-based job market.
 It closely couples electrical and automation principles with high-level math and science coursework.
 The degree's primary focus is to have graduates that can integrate complex repairs and upgrades fresh off the planning stage and see them to completion.
 This degree can offer students three paths to follow after graduation: